-The Dental Plan is an optional group dental plan that provides coverage for preventive and many basic and major services, subject to eligibility requirements.
-The Dental Plan is self-funded by the Board of Pensions.
-The Vision Eyewear Plan reimburses individuals enrolled for this benefit in accordance with a schedule of benefits.
+- The Medicare Supplement Plan is available to eligible retired members on a self-paid basis, and supplements the coverage provided by the original Medicare (Parts A and B) benefits.
+It also provides Part D and supplemental prescription drug coverage.
+The Medicare Supplement Plan covers a range of medical services, supplies and outpatient prescription drugs.
+The Medicare Supplement Plan is self-funded. - The Dental Plan is a group dental plan that provides coverage for preventive and many basic and major services, subject to eligibility requirements.
+The Dental Plan is self-funded by the Board of Pensions. - The Vision Eyewear Plan reimburses individuals enrolled for this benefit in accordance with a schedule of benefits.
 The Vision Eyewear Plan is an insured program underwritten by a third-party insurance carrier.

-ASSISTANCE PROGRAM - The Assistance Program of the Board of Pensions provides financial assistance to eligible workers in the Presbyterian Church (U.S.A.) and their families, and to qualified retired church workers and their families for needs that lie beyond the scope of the Benefits Plan.
+ASSISTANCE PROGRAM - The Assistance Program of the Board of Pensions provides financial assistance to eligible workers in the Presbyterian Church (U.S.A.) and their families, as well as to qualified retired members and their families for needs that lie beyond the scope of the Benefits Plan.
 The program provides a way for caring Presbyterians to support those who serve the Church during their times of need.
-The program offers nine distinct programs in one of three categories: retired church workers with financial and housing needs, church workers with urgent financial needs, and pastors with vocational leadership needs.
+The program offers nine distinct programs in one of three categories: retired members with financial and housing needs, members with urgent financial needs, and pastors with various debt and vocational leadership needs.
 The program is not part of the Benefits Plan and consists of:

-- The General Assistance Fund consists of unrestricted gifts and provides special grants to eligible active and retired church workers and member education. - The Retirement Housing Fund provides assistance in the form of income supplements for housing for eligible retired members. - The Benefit Supplement Fund provides supplemental retirement income, based on need, to eligible retired church workers and to their surviving spouse and grants to active and retired church workers for special needs. - The Restricted Funds are used for specific donor-designated purposes consistent with the mission of the Board of Pensions. - The Endowment Fund invests gifts that are restricted as to use of principal and distributes income to donor-specified programs of the Board of Pensions.
+- The General Assistance Fund consists of unrestricted gifts and provides special grants to eligible active and retired members, including member education. - The Retirement Housing Fund provides assistance in the form of income supplements for housing for eligible retired members and surviving spouses. - The Benefit Supplement Fund provides supplemental retirement income, based on need, to eligible retirees and surviving spouses and grants to active and retired members for special needs. - The Restricted Funds are used for specific donor-designated purposes consistent with the mission of the Board of Pensions. - The Endowment Fund invests gifts that are restricted as to use of principal and distributes income to donor-specified programs of the Board of Pensions.